 As principal horn and soloist with many orchestras and performer with a wide range of chamber ensembles, both instrumental and choral, Rosemary has extensive experience with the instruments she writes for.
 These exposures have enriched her perspective of composition making her music challenging but performable by pros and serious amateurs, music that people want to hear and want to play.
 She has enjoyed many years of chamber music performance collaborating with accomplished amateurs as well as professional musicians.
 It is from these musicians that she has learned about the various instruments and for them and their audiences that she writes.

 Rosemary participates in the Chamber Music Conference and Composers’ Forum of the East at Bennington College in Vermont as hornist, violinist and composer.
 She was also the horn coach at Vermont Music & Arts Center for several years.
-As past president of the Rockland County Music Teachers Guild she remains active on the board, in programs, auditions, and Music Marathon.
+As past president of the Rockland County Music Teachers Guild she remains active on the board, in programs, auditions, and Music Marathon and is a founder of the Rockland Youth Symphony.
 Rosemary is the horn teacher at Green Meadow, a Waldorf school, where she also coaches and composes pieces for her students.

 Rosemary resides, composes, and teaches horn, piano, violin and composition in New City, New York.